 Each year, one musical is selected to receive a 3-week developmental reading in the Spring semester, directed and music directed by SU Drama faculty and performed by SU Drama BFA students.

-The writing team will be in residence during weeks 2 and 3 of the rehearsal process (travel and lodging provided by NWNV) and will participate virtually in the evenings during week 1.
-NWNV 2025 will take place in April 2025, with the team in residence in Syracuse from 4/13/25 - 4/27/25.
+The writing team will be in residence during weeks 2 and 3 of the rehearsal process (travel and lodging provided) and will participate virtually in the evenings during week 1.
+NWNV 2026 will take place in April 2026, with the team in residence in Syracuse from 4/12/26 - 4/26/26.

 Questions?
 Please email Kathleen Wrinn, Artistic Director of NWNV and Assistant Professor of Musical Theater at SU Drama (kawrinn@syr.edu).